MuzzammilShah/Road-to-AI/docs/blog/posts/post-7.md

 ### **Step 1 - Confirm virtualization is ready**

-Check virtualization enabled: Open Task Manager → Performance (CPU) and look for “Virtualization: Enabled.”
+Check virtualization is enabled: Open Task Manager → Performance (CPU) and look for “Virtualization: Enabled.”
 If it’s Disabled, enable Intel VT-x/AMD-V in BIOS/UEFI and reboot.

-Also, confirm the Windows hypervisor is allowed (this is optional)
+Also, confirm the Windows hypervisor is allowed (this is optional).

 Run PowerShell (Admin):